The Next Chapter: A Study of Large Language Models in Storytelling: Experimental Setup

 \subsection{Story Datasets}

-The most popular story dataset is ROCStories (ROC) \citep{guan-etal-2020-knowledge, xu-etal-2020-megatron}, which is composed of short commonsense stories and is used by most story generation models.
-There are also more difficult and longer story datasets, such as \ WritingPrompts (WP) \citep{fan-etal-2018-hierarchical} and CNN News (CNN) \citep{DBLP:conf/nips/HermannKGEKSB15} which are composed of fictional and news stories (two different domains).
-In our experiments, we run all models on all these datasets.
-Specifically, ROC is used to test the generation of short stories (5 sentences), WP for medium-length stories (trimmed to 10 sentences) and CNN for long stories (over 20 sentences).
-More details about these datasets can be found in \autoref{appendix:datasetsdetails}.
+The most popular story dataset is ROCStories (ROC) \citep{mostafazadeh-etal-2016-story}, which is composed of short commonsense stories and is used by most story generation works.
+There are also more difficult and longer story datasets, such as WritingPrompts (WP) \citep{fan-etal-2018-hierarchical} and CNN News (CNN) \citep{DBLP:conf/nips/HermannKGEKSB15} which are composed of fictional and news stories (two different domains).
+In our experimental setup, we utilized all three datasets.
+The ROC dataset was used to evaluate the generation of short stories comprising 5 sentences.
+The WP dataset was employed to assess medium-length stories, which were trimmed down to 10 sentences.
+Lastly, the CNN dataset was utilized to evaluate the generation of long stories, and each story have around 20 sentences.
+For further details about these datasets, please refer to \autoref{appendix:datasetsdetails}.

-Whenever possible we evaluate models on all story datasets.
+Whenever possible we evaluate all models on each story dataset.
 However, this is sometimes infeasible because some models are designed to work on a particular dataset and thus cannot be adapted to other datasets easily.
-Moreover, we focus on {conditional story generation} in this work, this means there is some \textit{context} upon which we generate the stories (detailed next).
+Moreover, we focus on {conditional story generation} in this work, this means there is some \textit{context} upon which we generate the stories (details below).

 \paragraph{ROC} We evaluate all models in this dataset.
 The context we use to generate stories is the first sentence, and so the models are trained to generate the last 4 sentences.
 Evaluation results are computed over 800 generated stories using randomly sampled leading sentences from the test partition.